nishkohli96/rhf-mui-components/apps/rhf-mui-docs/docs/form-helpers/fieldNameToLabel.md

 sidebar_position: 1
 sidebar_label: fieldNameToLabel
 title: fieldNameToLabel
-description: Defination and usage of a function to generate user-friendly label from a string in camelCase or snake_case.
+description: Definition and usage of a function to generate user-friendly label from a string in camelCase or snake_case.
 ---

 # fieldNameToLabel